scandum/vton/README.md

 typing is often irrelevant, typing also adds unnecessary complexity.
 Read up on data types for more information.

-JSON further adds various escaping requirements to aid in human readability.
+JSON adds various escaping requirements to aid in human readability.
 However, the utility of this is questionable whenever the chance of a human actually looking at a data exchange is less than 0.0001%, while those that do look at machine 2 machine data exchanges are unlikely to be confused by the